alek-popovic/alekskilled.github.io/_posts/2018-10-09-Objects-and-Classes.markdown

 ---
 layout: post
-title:  "Objects and Classes"
+title:  "Objects and Classes The Ruby Object Model and Metaprogramming"
 date:   2018-10-09 12:29:52 +0200
-categories: The Ruby Object Model and Metaprogramming
+categories: ruby
 ---
 In `Ruby` programming language to understand `Ruby Object Model` and `Metaprogramming` we have to start with the three most basic and most important things: